-It's definitely that time of the year when I'm sure someone in your house wants to mail a letter to Santa!
+It's that time of the year when I'm sure someone in your house wants to mail a letter to Santa!

 Maybe it's your 4-year-old who wants to ask Santa about his favorite cookies.